 In some cases, you may use negligence per se as a smoother route to getting compensation.
 This theory is available when a person violates a statute intended to protect a certain class of persons from a particular type of harm.
 The most common example of when you may use negligence per se is in a drunk-driving or drugged-driving accident.
 Florida law makes it a crime to drive under the influence of drugs or alcohol.
 If the driver in your case is convicted of a DUI, the driver is negligent as a matter of law, or negligent per se.
 This means that you can proceed directly to the causation element of your claim.Pursuing Compensation After a Collision

 You can recover damages for your injuries, including compensation for medical expenses, property damage, lost wages and any loss of earning capacity, pain and suffering, and more.
 If you lost a family member in a fatal car accident, you might be able to recover damages by filing a wrongful death claim.
 Florida requires that you file a personal injury claim within four years from the accident, or two years for a wrongful death claim.

-The injury lawyers at Frankl & Kominsky offer experienced and aggressive representation in car accident cases in and around West Palm Beach and throughout South Florida.
+The injury lawyers at Frankl & Kominsky offer experienced and aggressive representation in car accident cases in and around West Palm Beach and throughout Palm Beach County.
 We are seasoned litigators who will stand up for your right to fair compensation for your injuries.
 We can negotiate with insurers for a fair settlement on your behalf, and we will not hesitate to advocate for your rights at trial.
 Having worked for insurers in the past, we have gained insights that allow us to anticipate and counter the other side’s strategies.
-We serve clients throughout Broward County, including in Hollywood and Pembroke Pines.
+We serve clients throughout Palm Beach County, including in Lake Worth and Palm Beach Gardens.
 For a free initial consultation, call us at (855) 800-8000 or contact us online today.
 We speak Spanish and Creole.

 - Fatal Car Accidents